anfrimov/just-the-docs/pages/ProjectSettings/ProjectSettings.md

 ---

 # ProjectSettings

-This is where Unity stores project settings, which can be edited via Unity under **Edit -> Project Settings...**.
-This directory and its contents are necessary to the proper functioning of the project.
+This Unity project's settings.

 {: .fs-6 .fw-300 }

 ---

 ## Content

-Add content.
+This is where Unity stores files that track the project settings.
+These settings can be edited via Unity under **Edit -> Project Settings...**.
+This directory and its contents are necessary to the proper functioning of the project.